Network Inventory Advisor

-Network Inventory Advisor is a third-party network management tool for Windows OS aimed to collect all relevant data on network devices and get a detailed software and hardware statistics.
-The application was created by ClearApps LLC, software development company headquartered in Elk Grove, California.
+Network Inventory Advisor (NIA) is a third-party network management tool for Windows that collects data on network devices in order to generate statistical reports on software and hardware usage.
+The application was created by ClearApps LLC, a software development company headquartered in Elk Grove, California.
 The first release of Network Inventory Advisor (under the name of PC Inventory Advisor) is dated March 29, 2008.

 Functionality

-Network Inventory Advisor allows to collect information about computers on the network, audit installed software and hardware and keep track of the related changes.
+Network Inventory Advisor is able to collect information about computers on a network, audit installed software and hardware and keep track of the related changes.
 The program is able to scan Windows, Linux and Mac PCs.
 Network Inventory Advisor has a report-building wizard for a custom report creation and a pre-defined report templates.
-There is a paid version and a free trail version.